What is urinary incontinence?

 What is the treatment for urinary incontinence?

 Treatment will depend on the type and cause of your urinary incontinence.
-Some types can be managed with lifestyle changes (e.g. weight loss or cutting out caffeine), bladder training (learning to wait longer to urinate, guided by a specialist) or pelvic floor exercises (to strengthen the pelvic floor muscles).
+Some types can be managed with lifestyle changes (e.g. weight loss or cutting out caffeine), bladder training (learning to wait longer to urinate, guided by a specialist) or pelvic floor exercises (to strengthen the pelvic floor muscles, best guided by a specialist).

 The following can also help to manage urinary incontinence: